Build size budgets

 The above (default) budgets would warn you if your Javascript exceeds 500Kb in size and fail once the build exceeds 1Mb.
 Those are already part of your projects, so you don’t have to do anything to use them.

-If you do continuous integration, your build would fail right after the commit that degraded your bundle size, making it easy to troubleshoot and fix the issue.
+If you do continuous integration, your build will fail right after the commit that degraded your bundle size, making it easy to troubleshoot and fix the issue.

-Most of the time, dependencies are the culprit.
-I remember coaching a client that needed some Excel-like features in the browser, and their build exploded to over 25MB because of a massive monolithic Javascript Excel library… Thanks to the build error, we knew that this library wouldn’t work so we chose a lighter one instead.
+Most of the time, dependencies are the culprits.
+I remember coaching a client who needed some Excel-like features in the browser, and their build exploded to over 25MB because of a massive monolithic Javascript Excel library.
+Thanks to the build error, we knew that this library wouldn’t work, so we chose a lighter one instead.

 In the past, I’ve also inherited projects where I would track our build size version after version.
 My client was amazed to see that despite adding features, the build was getting smaller and smaller after each release, thanks to Angular always being better at tree-shaking and having the incentive to clean up old code and make it smaller.
 When you start tracking a metric, you want to improve it!